Rashtriya Rifles: Personnel and activities

-The personnel in RR comes on deputation from all arms and services of Indian Army.
+The personnel in RR come on deputation from all arms and services of the Indian Army.
 Originally, only 25% of RR personnel were meant to be drawn from the Indian Army, with the remainder recruited from ex-servicemen and lateral inductees from other paramilitary forces.
 RR battalions are affiliated with various regiments of the Army, with their officers and soldiers typically serving a tenure of around 30 months.
 Since RR units operate in places designated as "disturbed areas", they operate by the provisions of the Armed Forces (Special Powers) Act (AFSPA).
 The RR underwent significant expansion during the Bharatiya Janata Party-administration, with its strength increasing from 36 battalions in 1999 to a planned 66 battalions by 2005.
 However, three battalions did not receive final sanction, leaving the total at 63 battalions with a strength of approximately 75,000 personnel by 2005.

 According to the Ministry of Defence, the RR is the "counter-insurgency/counter-terrorism arm of the Indian Army".
 Since its inception, the RR has neutralised a total of 16,368 terrorists, including 8,522 killed, 6,737 apprehended, and 1,109 who surrendered, as of 2015.

-The Jammu & Kashmir Light Infantry does not have an RR battalion associated with it because their troops are all recruited locally from the J&K region which provides valuable local resource and knowledge of terrain, language and information of the region to the army, hence, the regiment has small teams allocated to all RR battalions instead of them having their own RR battalion.
+The Jammu & Kashmir Light Infantry does not have an RR battalion associated with it because its troops are all recruited locally from the J&K region, which provides valuable local resources and knowledge of terrain, language, and information of the region to the army; hence, the regiment has small teams allocated to all RR battalions instead of having its own RR battalion.

+Civic and relief activities

+Alongside its counter-insurgency and counter-terrorism role, Rashtriya Rifles units have participated in civic and humanitarian activities in Jammu and Kashmir.
+The Ministry of Defence stated on the force's 27th Raising Day in 2017 that RR units had participated in flood-relief operations and activities intended to improve the quality of life of local communities.

+RR units have also participated in Operation Sadbhavana, the Indian Army's civic-action programme in Jammu and Kashmir.
+In January 2015, for example, the 26 Rashtriya Rifles (Kumaon) organised a Sadbhavana tour for senior citizens, local leaders and sarpanches from Doda and Kishtwar.